 “First you’ll just meet the crew.
 If everything goes well from there, yes.
 Please show up no later than nine-fifty,” she said, putting so much emphasis on the time, it was underlined and bold in my mind.

 “Sure, no problem,” I said, somewhat taken aback.

 “Good.
 We look forward to meeting you.”

 She hung up.

 Oooo-kay.
 Well, maybe she just wasn’t a phone person.

 It was nearing nine, and the darkness crept up toward the window of my one-bedroom studio apartment like the fingers of a skeleton slowly rising from the grave.
-I had a lovely view of the evergreen forest surrounding the town that I covered up with blackout curtains.
+I had a lovely view of the evergreen forest surrounding the town outside said window that I covered with blackout curtains.
 The apartment was basic down to the smallest detail, as I wasn’t much for home decorating.

 I started getting ready early, the butterflies having turned into gnawing little rats of anxiety and doubt.